abeljim/nixos/README.md

    install.
 It is currently 24.11.
 This can be located in ./configuration.nix.
 4. Change your name and email in all the sections that require it in ./configuration.nix and ./home.nix.
+5. Delete ./flake.lock to start a fresh lockfile.
+Or you can follow mine.
-5. Run for the first time `sudo nixos-rebuild switch --flake ~/nixos/#default`
+6. Run for the first time `sudo nixos-rebuild switch --flake ~/nixos/#default`

 # Commands